muhAzri/todo_amplify_cubit/README.md

 ## Installation
+You can simply download the apk on the repository or you also can run the flutter code by following instruction below:

 To install and run this app, follow these steps:
 - Clone this repository to your local machine
 - Open the project in your preferred code editor